Instructor:

 administration, supervision, evaluation,

-counseling or extracurricular authority over any
+counseling, or extracurricular authority over any

 student or employee with whom that employee had